2023 Most Popular Allied Health Services Associate Degree Schools in Wisconsin

 After completing their Associate Degree, medical assisting graduates from Madison College carry an average student debt load of $22,048.

-Wisconsin Indianhead Technical College ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Schools in Wisconsin list.
+Wisconsin Indianhead Technical College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #8 on the list.
 Located in the rural area of Shell Lake, WITC is a public school with a small student population.

 Women make up 88% of the medical assisting majors at the school.